 (MORE: The Top Companies for Customer Service)

-Consumer advocates recommend you take these five steps to prevent cramming charges on your phone bills and to complain if you become a cramming victim:
+Consumer advocates recommend you take these four steps to prevent cramming charges on your phone bills and to complain if you become a cramming victim:

 1. Regularly check all your phone bills for unauthorized charges.
 Then, call your phone company to ask about any fees you don’t understand and dispute all suspicious activity.

 You should call the phone company, rather than the firm that smacked you with the cramming charge, because it’s often hard to find crammers, especially if they’re scammers.